Karate is about many things but, first and foremost, it is about training.Frank Brennan

 At the 4th Shoto Cup held in Tokyo, Japan in 1992, Brennan won his second kumite silver medal, again losing out to Tomio Inamura.
 Brennan was one of the few competitors (the only non-Japanese ) to win medals in kumite and kata.

 In 1991 at the inaugural World Shotokan Karate-Do Association (WSKA) Championships held in Calgary, Canada, Brennan won the kata event and was 3rd in the individual kumite event.
 He also helped the British team win the team kumite title.

 Frank Brennan retired from active competition in 1993.
-A stalwart of the KUGB, what makes his competitive career remarkable is that he very rarely competed in open Karate tournaments.
-He however did compete against some of the best kumite and kata specialists of his generation.
+A stalwart of the KUGB, which makes his competitive career remarkable is that he very rarely competed in open Karate tournaments.
+He, however, did compete against some of the best kumite and kata specialists of his generation.
 He competed against some of the most talented competitors from Japan and never looked out of place.
-All those that competed against him, including those those that had great success in the open arena, regard him has one of the toughest competitors they ever faced.
-His major honors include:
+All those that competed against him, including those that had great success in the open arena, regard him as one of the toughest competitors they ever faced.
+His major honours include:

 - JKA World Championships (Shoto Cup) – Team kumite – 1st place (1990)

 - JKA World Championships (Shoto Cup) – Individual kumite – 2nd place (1987, 1992)